Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Conclusions

 This work addresses the central challenge of estimating near-surface turbulence in rivers and oceans from surface observations alone.
 Such capability is crucial for quantifying gas and heat fluxes at the water-air interface, where in-situ measurements are impractical at scale.
 The demonstrated ability of SHRED to learn nonlinear mappings from sparse input to high-dimensional turbulent states marks a step forward toward scalable, non-intrusive field sensing.

-Future work should aim to improve generalization across flow regimes, as the current validation setup is limited to data drawn from the same underlying datasets.
-Pairing SHRED with other methods, like SINDy for sparse identification of nonlinear dynamics, could potentially improve the reconstruction accuracy outside of the training time domain and could help make the model generalizable to real-world flows.
+Future work should aim to improve generalization across flow regimes, as the current validation setup is limited to data drawn from the same underlying datasets. \ajo{ Moreover, recent research \cite{kutz2024shallow} has demonstrated that SHRED has potential for forecasting in time, and demonstrating this for the complex case of free-surface turbulence would be most advantageous.
+Due to the intermittency of the largest structures we observe in our datasets a longer time series than we have available is necessary to achieve full flow field forecasting, and we have limited the present study to spatial reconstruction and temporal inbetweening. } Pairing SHRED with other methods, like \rjo{SINDy for sparse}{ in SINDy-SHRED \cite{gao2026}, which combines sparse sensing and reconstruction with } identification of nonlinear dynamics \ajo{ , or SENDAI \cite{zhang2026sendaiARXIV}, which includes learned residual corrections across spatial scales, } could potentially improve the reconstruction accuracy outside of the training time domain and could help make the model generalizable to real-world flows.
 Other possible steps towards remote sensing could be to extend the model to reconstruct derived quantities such as energy fluxes or gas exchange rates.
 Ultimately, SHRED offers a foundation for machine learning-based frameworks for remote sensing, and opens a path toward real-world applications in oceanography, river monitoring, and environmental sensing.